 “I would encourage other people reading this who either are mentors or are thinking of becoming mentors to just do it, and to really do it right, because the more you put into it, the more you’re going to get out of it.”

-To learn more about how you can serve as a TFAS mentor, internship sponsor or guest speaker, visit www.TFAS.org/Volunteer.
+To learn more about how you can serve as a TFAS mentor, visit TFAS.org/mentor.